seanreed1111/sql-recipes/recipes.md

 The reformatted output looks like this:

-This code comes from the script calc_standings.pl in the joins directory of the recipes distribution.
+This code comes FROM the script calc_standings.pl in the joins directory of the recipes distribution.
 That directory also contains a PHP script, calc_standings.php, that pro- duces output in the form of HTML tables, which you might prefer for generating standings in a web environment.

 ---